White House says up to Congress to avoid government shutdown

-ABOARD AIR FORCE ONE (Reuters) - President Barack Obama likely will meet with Congressional leaders ahead of the looming September 30 deadline to keep the government funded, but a White House spokesman made it clear on Monday that it is up to Congress to come to an agreement to avoid a government shutdown.
+ABOARD AIR FORCE ONE, Sept 23 (Reuters) - President Barack Obama likely will meet with Congressional leaders ahead of the looming Sept.
+30 deadline to keep the government funded, but a White House spokesman made it clear on Monday that it is up to Congress to come to an agreement to avoid a government shutdown.

 “It is likely that the president will meet with leaders.
 I don’t have a time for that or a date for that,” White House spokesman Jay Carney told reporters traveling with Obama aboard Air Force One to the U.N.
 General Assembly meeting in New York.